Play: to engage in sport or recreation: FROLIC

 IMG_7694

 High above the field, a man oversees the entire maze from his perch in the metal cherry picker.
 At another fork in the maze, I look up, hoping for guidance.
 I catch his eye and he nods, a subtle reassurance that we are choosing well.
 When he nods, he seems like my best ally.
-Yet, at other times, he won’t even make eye contact and I feel caught in an endless knot of wrong turns.
-Frustration amid laughter and beauty.
+Yet, at other times, he won’t even make eye contact.
+I feel caught in an endless knot of wrong turns.

-Eventually, after an hour of dead ends, right turns, rabbits and kids hopping across the paths, wrong forks, loops upon loops within loops, my husband and I emerge at the exit, not even sure how we got here.
+Eventually, after an hour of dead ends, right turns, rabbits and kids hopping across the paths, wrong forks, loops upon loops within loops, we emerge at the maze’s exit, not even sure how we got here.
 We are, however, most certain we couldn’t easily find our way back through the maze again.

 IMG_7723